core-api/core-api/docs/specification/document.md

 Name | Document transition
 ----| ----
 "follow" | Return a new document or other media.
-"inline" | Replace or remove the nested document in-place.
+"inline" | Replace or remove the nested document from the existing document tree.

 When no transition type is specified the transport layer is free to determine a default.